pearl-core/pearl/README.md

 Create your own Pearl repository in seconds!
 ===============
-A Pearl repository is just a git repository containing a file named *repo.conf* with a list of packages.
+A Pearl repository is just a git repository containing a file located in *pearl-config/pearl.conf* with a list of packages.
 For instance, the *OPH* repository is available [here](https://github.com/pearl-hub/repo).